spexod/Portal/README.md

   3) Github Auth Token
 ```

+At the prompt request you will first enter your Mac pwd (if using a Mac); after that, the Git token will be automatically read from what's stored on your machine, if you entered it before.

 The Git token you use here will need super-powers (ie. have every authorization enabled, when you request it on Git); see here if you need a new token: https://github.com/settings/tokens/new

 If you need to update your previously stored token to a new one see here: https://gist.github.com/jonjack/bf295d4170edeb00e96fb158f9b1ba3c#updating-an-existing-access-token

 ### Updating the Server (update-deploy.sh)

 Updating the server requirements requires access to the server.
+In 2022-2023, this step has to be performed on AWS that is hosting the website; after migration to the TXST servers, this will be done there.

 The Server require code accept the `update-deploy.sh` script, so the
 server only has one repository 'SpExServer'.